mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Extract/s from Interview Ma  - A summary of the aliens / feedback - Missions ideally as a follow up.

 // TO DO, transcribe aliens feedback

+This sections starts with a vignette of the start of an game making programme.

+The session starts with participants entering and playing web games and past games and chatting.
+I then gain their attention and start by
+I have a recording which really makes me laugh.
+People taking things very seriously.

+So

 ## The impact of playing games and ongoing play-testing